Water Experiments

 Step 3

 Encourage children to use the ingredients to change the water/ice and initiate discussions about what happens when they add salt to the water and ice.
 Why does this happen?
 Introduce new language such as ‘chemical reaction’ to the group of children.
-For example,

 Step 4